Admissions - Collaborative Program

 Details about the test (including registration and test dates) can be found at takecasper.com.

-Canadian Nursing School applicant test (CSP-10202 – Canadian Undergraduate Health Sciences) dates are:
+The Canadian undergraduate nursing applicant test (CSP-10202 – Canadian Undergraduate Health Sciences) dates for the September 2020 intake are:

 How to Apply